fossasia/wp-rotatingtweets/readme.txt

 Thank you to [darkiko](http://wordpress.org/support/profile/darkiko) for sharing their solution to this problem.

 == Upgrade notice ==
-= 1.4.5 =
-* Deletes old cache entries if unused for more than 30 days
-* Fixes a jQuery cycle clash with the [Oxygen theme](http://wordpress.org/extend/themes/oxygen/).

-= 0.700 (1.3.0) =
+= 1.4.6 =
-* Upgrade needed for Rotating Tweets to keep working after May 2013.
-Supports version 1.1 of the Twitter API.
+* Addition of Brazilian Portuguese.
+If you are using a version before 0.700, you will need to upgrade to a more recent version for Rotating Tweets to keep accessing Twitter after May 7, 2013.

 == Changelog ==
+= 1.4.6 =
+* Addition of Brazilian Portuguese translation

 = 1.4.5 =
 * Deletes old cache entries if unused for more than 30 days
 * Fixes a jQuery cycle clash with the [Oxygen theme](http://wordpress.org/extend/themes/oxygen/).